If consumed in excess, cinnamon can cause side effects, including liver damage and allergic reactions.

 Cassia cinnamon is more commonly found in supermarkets, given that it’s much cheaper than Ceylon cinnamon.

-While Cassia cinnamon is safe to eat in small to moderate amounts, eating too much may cause health problems.
-This is because it contains high amounts of a compound called coumarin.
+While Cassia cinnamon is safe to eat in small to moderate amounts, eating too much may cause health problems because it contains high amounts of a compound called coumarin.